-- During the vanes on the hub do adjustable, this turbine is known as a Kaplan Turbine, after this name of V Kaplan, an Austrian Engineer.
-That turbine is suitable wherever a large quantity of water at these low head is available.
+- During the vanes on the hub do adjustable, this turbine is known as a Kaplan Turbine, after the name of V Kaplan, an Austrian Engineer.
+That turbine is suitable wherever a large quantity of water at these low heads is available.

-- Fig.B) shows individual runner of a Kaplan turbine, which consists of a hub fixed to the shaft.
+- Fig.B) shows the individual runners of a Kaplan turbine, which consists of a hub fixed to the shaft.
 On the hub, this adjustable vane is fixed as shown in Fig. B

 Some main parts from a Kaplan turbine remain